 In 2013, UNICEF and partners plan for:

-children and caregivers benefit from protection and psychosocial support activities
+children and 56,750 caregivers in conflict-affected areas are benefitting from protection and psychosocial support activities

 2013 requirements (US$)